node-red/node-red.github.io/docs/creating-nodes/first-node.md

 a new instance of the node is created.
 It is passed an object containing the node-specific properties set in the flow editor.

-The function calls the `RED.nodes.createNode` function to initialise the features shared by all nodes.
+The function calls the `RED.nodes.createNode` function to initialize the features shared by all nodes.
 After that, the node-specific code lives.

 In this instance, the node registers a listener to the `input` event which gets